Caroline’s Cabin Fever discovers a cruise that makes everyone feel like royalty – if only for three blissful days.

 That evening we go hand-line fishing on the Explorer’s own dhoni, the 17-metre Azekera, which is towed along during the trip and used to take divers and fishermen out to the good spots.
 Everyone bar me catches a reef fish – big, colourful, juicy-looking things – which the chef cooks for lunch the next day.
-(One of the staff is pictured below with a huge coral trout).

 There’s plenty of variety on this three-day cruise, which begins at the Four Seasons Kuda Huraa resort, located on one of the 50 tiny islands that makes up the North Male Atoll.